antigloss/go/iap/README.md

 iap
 ======

-A go implementation for verifying In App Purchases via apple.
+A go implementation for verifying In App Purchases (compatible with iOS6 and iOS7 response) via apple.

 ### Usage